appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

     postWindowMessage("Message content", 'Iframe1', "<Appsmith_hosted_url>");
     ```

-* To capture the messages, use the `addEventListener()` method of the `window` object that adds an event listener in your embedded app.
+* To receive the messages, use the `addEventListener()` method of the `window` object that adds an event listener in your parent app.

     ```js
-    //add this code in your app that you've embedded in Appsmith using the Iframe widget window.addEventListener('message', (event) => {
+    //add this code in your parent app that you've embedded in Appsmith using the Iframe widget window.addEventListener('message', (event) => {
         //The message sent is available in the event object. if(event) {